 The BA in Social Science provides students with an understanding of major theoretical perspectives in the social sciences with a focus on how the social environment, culture, inequalities, and policies shape individual experiences; knowledge about how to utilize social science concepts in the analysis of social phenomena; opportunities to develop critical thinking, written, and oral communication skills rooted in social science perspectives; an appreciation of socio-cultural diversity within and among societies; and applied quantitative and qualitative research skills.

 The proposed degree program is the result of collaboration with the California Department of Corrections and Rehabilitation (CDCR) which seeks to expand access to higher education in prison.
 Following the passage of SB 1391 in 2014, California offers state-funded Associate Degree programs provided by local community colleges in 33 out of 34 of the state’s prisons.
-Given the research that demonstrates the effectiveness of higher education programs in prison in terms of reducing reoffending and promoting positive reentry post-release (see, for example, Davis, 2019) the state is seeking to advance educational offerings in prisons via partnership with universities such as the CSU in order to offer BA degree completion programs.
+Given the research that demonstrates the effectiveness of higher education programs in prison in terms of reducing reoffending and promoting positive reentry post-release (see, for example, Davis, 2019)* the state is seeking to advance educational offerings in prisons via partnership with universities such as the CSU in order to offer BA degree completion programs.

 CDCR approached Fresno State to request degree completion programs in the two prisons in Chowchilla: Valley State Prison (VSP) and Central California Women’s Facility (CCWF).
 Fresno State proposes to offer a BA degree in Social Science to meet the needs of incarcerated students at VSP and CCWF.
 The proposed degree program will seamlessly integrate the curricular foundation of the (in-hand) Associate Degree to build an integrated, rigorous and interdisciplinary approach to higher education focused in social science.
 Our degree will establish connections among multiple disciplines to develop student competence in understanding of social systems, social institutions, and social behavior.
 While drawing major courses from primarily social science departments, the degree will offer General Education courses that also draw from all relevant disciplines.
 The program will additionally include a multicultural component and an intensive writing component, which are graduation requirements at Fresno State.